scilus/scil-documentation/source/heavy/computing.rst

 `Compute Canada <https://www.computecanada.ca>`_ is an example of service for clusters.
 An explained in the Welcoming page, you must ask for access.
 Here are the links to the `login page <https://ccdb.computecanada.ca>`_ and to the `wiki page <https://docs.computecanada.ca/wiki/Compute_Canada_Documentation>`_.

 Our lab has access to CEDAR.
 Here is how the directories are separated.
-When you connect (ex, with ssh), you land in a directory called USER (your username), which we can also call your home.
+When you connect (ex, with ssh), you start in a directory called USER (your username), which we can also call your home.
 Inside, you will find:

     - projects/def-descotea: a symlink to Maxime's project space.
 Inside, there is one directory per user in our lab (you only have access to yours).
 This is where you should keep your data.
     - scratch: a symlink to your scratch space.
 This is where you should run your sbatch jobs.